 Now that I don’t live in the same place as my dad, I don’t have many opportunities to shop with him anymore—so I read reviews and Google ingredients.
 But more often than not, it comes down to simple trial and error.
 This blog will combine my personal research efforts with my dad’s perspective as a (now retired) chemist, to provide reviews of beauty/personal care products.
 I hope others find this research as helpful and interesting as I do!

 Want to collaborate?
-You can reach me at emily (at) mydadthechemist (dot) com!
+You can reach me at mydadthechemist (at) gmail (dot) com!

 Here are a few of my favorite blog posts to get you started: